Majedul-Hasan/chef-recipe-hunter-client-side/README.md

     -   A user cannot submit empty email and password fields ✅

 6. On the Homepage: There will be a banner section.
-You can make it a reasonable banner.
+  - You can make it a reasonable banner.
 That be text on one side, and picture in another side.
 Or it could be text with background pictures.
 It could be a slider or a carousel.
-You can make it the way you want.
+You can make it the way you want. ✅

 7. The home page will have a Chef section with at least six cards.
-Each card will have the following information:
+Each card will have the following information:  ✅

-    -   Chef Picture
+    -   Chef Picture ✅

-    -   Chef Name
+    -   Chef Name ✅

-    -   Years of experience
+    -   Years of experience ✅

-    -   Numbers of recipes
+    -   Numbers of recipes ✅

-    -   Likes
+    -   Likes ✅

-    -   View Recipes Button
+    -   View Recipes Button ✅

 1. Add at least **two** extra sections on the home page.
 Make sure the sections are meaningful for the website you are building.

 1. When a user clicks on a chef's **View Recipes** button, he/she will be redirected to the **Chef Recipes** page.
 The *Chef Recipes* page will have the following :

     -   **Banner** - chef picture, chef name, a short bio/description, likes, number of recipes, and years of experience.
+Recipes

     -   Think about a section displaying the information of the selected chef's recipes in a tabular form or in a card group.
     > Each recipe info should contain the recipe name, ingredients (at least 5), cooking method, rating, and a Favorite button. **Show at least 3 recipes.** for each chef. *If needed, you can have duplicate recipes for each chef*